CircuitVerse/Blog/content/posts/Aditya-Singh-Final-Eval-Project-1-GSoC25-Report.md

 The Weekly Contest feature started with [#5799](https://github.com/CircuitVerse/CircuitVerse/pull/5799).
 The problem was simple: we didn’t have a safe, end-to-end way to host contests.
 I implemented submissions, fair voting, automatic winner selection, admin tools, notifications, and deadline handling, released behind a feature flag so we could roll it out gradually.
 Contests feature was in master but it was not ready for prod, so I cleaned up the architecture in [#5943](https://github.com/CircuitVerse/CircuitVerse/pull/5943) by splitting responsibilities into focused controllers, adopting reusable components, enforcing RESTful routes, and tightening validations and database constraints.

-That groundwork made it easy to address bugs like withdrawal after a contest ended, I hid the button and blocked the action server-side, and I also fixed a brittle votes association that threw errors when users were deleted.
+That groundwork made it easy to address bugs such as withdrawals after a contest ended.
+I hid the button and blocked the action server-side.
+I also fixed a brittle votes association that threw errors when users were deleted.
 To make the UI global-ready and calmer, I replaced hard-coded English with i18n (including pluralization and RTL safety) and switched the ticking countdown to a clear, server-rendered label.
 I then simplified the contest test suite by asserting the actual text users see rather than translation keys.
 Finally, I added a guarded, admin-only flow to delete completed contests via a confirmation modal, ensuring live contests remain protected.

 To make results visible in a better way, [#5975](https://github.com/CircuitVerse/CircuitVerse/pull/5975) introduced a public Contest Leaderboard with ranked submissions, author links, votes, submission times, a winner badge, and a clear “back to contest” path.
 It’s a straightforward view that rewards participation and closes the loop for entrants.

 We needed circuit discovery to have its own home, so [#5977](https://github.com/CircuitVerse/CircuitVerse/pull/5977) launched the feature-flagged Explore page: a single, responsive place for Circuit of the Week, Editor Picks, Recent, and Tags, with cursor-based pagination for the recent circuits page.
 I followed up by making the tests speak in plain English so they better reflect real UI.
-Top Tags then got first-class treatment where I added dedicated tag pages with cursor based pagination, graceful recovery from malformed cursors, and caching of popular tags to reduce database load.
-To keep Explore fast, [#5996](https://github.com/CircuitVerse/CircuitVerse/pull/5996) preloaded preview attachments across sections to remove N+1 queries, and I improved the quality of the tag surface by excluding symbol-only/numeric tags and introducing deterministic tie-break sorting for a stable order.
+Top Tags then got first-class treatment where I added dedicated tag pages with cursor-based pagination, graceful recovery from malformed cursors, and caching of popular tags to reduce database load.
+To keep Explore fast, [#5996](https://github.com/CircuitVerse/CircuitVerse/pull/5996) preloaded preview attachments across sections to remove N+1 queries, and I improved the quality of the tag surface by excluding symbol-only/numeric tags and introducing deterministic tiebreak sorting for a stable order.

 Across the app, I focused on eliminating N+1 queries in pages that load a lot of media.
-I preloaded profile pictures on user listings; did the same for user profiles by eager-loading both circuit previews and avatars; applied eager loading to the homepage’s featured and project lists; and accelerated group pages by preloading members, users, and their avatars.
-To verify these improvements aren’t just theoretical, I added the Bullet gem in development and test so any missed eager-loads show up immediately during local runs and CI.
+I preloaded profile pictures on user listings; did the same for user profiles by eager loading both circuit previews and avatars; applied eager loading to the homepage’s featured and project lists; and accelerated group pages by preloading members, users, and their avatars.
+To verify these improvements aren’t just theoretical, I added the Bullet gem in development and test so any missed eager loads show up immediately during local runs and CI.

 I also began a Group-specific visibility feature (WIP).
 The goal is to allow sharing a project only with members of a selected group.
-The work introduces a “Group” access type, adds the group_id association, updates policies and form behavior, and wires up the basic controller flow.
+The work introduces a “Group” access type, adds the `group_id` association, updates policies and form behavior, and wires up the basic controller flow.
 It still needs much more work, tighter validation, friendlier error handling, and comprehensive tests before it’s complete.

 Finally, a couple of tidy-ups that helped the codebase as a whole.
-I removed a duplicate attribute from the API serializer, this was outside my GSoC scope, but worth fixing for consistency, and I resolved a refactor fallout from another GSoC project by removing obsolete two-argument calls, inlining the logic, and cleaning up tests.
+I removed a duplicate attribute from the API serializer.
+This was outside my GSoC scope but worth fixing for consistency.
+I also resolved a refactor fallout from another GSoC project by removing obsolete two-argument calls, inlining the logic, and cleaning up tests.
 It was a small example of cross-project collaboration: if you see a crack forming, seal it.
-I think that GSoC should be to contribute wherever it helps while obviously covering the scope defined, but scope should never be a ceiling.
+GSoC should be about contributing wherever it helps while covering the defined scope—but scope should never be a ceiling.

 ---

-## PR highlights
+## PR Highlights

 | PR | What | Status |
 |----|------|--------|